andreasjost/CI-MS3-Software-Forum/README.md

 - Adding comments to a topic
 - Rating comments: They are being sorted according to their popularity (most popular first)
 - Comments are marked 'Expired' when the topic was edited after the comment was written
+- Show a progress bar (Materialize infinite preloader) at the top of the page when waiting for data

 ### Planned Features